Who is This Credit Card Best For?

 Takes improving their finances seriously and wants recognition for using credit responsibly

 The Navy Federal Platinum Credit Card is an excellent choice for military families with average credit who have high-interest debt on another card.
-Balances transferred when you get the card won’t be charged interest for 12 months, and there’s no balance transfer fee—a benefit rarely found on competing cards.
+Balances transferred when you get the card will have an introductory interest rate of 1.99% for 12 months, and there’s no balance transfer fee—a benefit rarely found on competing cards.
 Even after that, the APR is as low as 7.49% variable for the most creditworthy customers.
 You’ll be hard-pressed to find a better ongoing rate.

 You can’t get the card without being a member of the Navy Federal Credit Union, though, so look elsewhere if you or your family don’t have ties to the armed forces.
 (More on this below.)

 - No balance transfer fee: A credit card that doesn’t tack on a 3% fee to transfer a balance is a rare find.
 And combined with a promotional rate, it’s even more valuable.
 If you make the move within 30 days of getting the card, you’ll get an APR of 1.99% on that balance for 12 months.

 - Low ongoing APR: This credit card is a keeper even after the introductory period expires.
 Your ongoing APR could be as low as 7.49% variable on both purchases and balances transferred.

 - Few fees: You won’t pay an annual fee or foreign transaction fees, and the late fees and cash advance APR are lower than those found on many competing cards.